tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/disturbance-and-fault-records.md

 and the COMTRADE can be played back through a relay simulator to verify that the relay would indeed respond as it did during the actual event.

-If the replay shows the relay would not have responded as documented (for example, the replay shows the relay's threshold was not exceeded, but the relay's event log shows it tripped), then either the COMTRADE is not representative of the actual fault, or the relay's settings were different during the actual event than they are now, or the event log is falsified.
+If the replay shows the relay would not have responded as documented (for instance, the replay shows the relay's threshold was not exceeded, but the relay's event log shows it tripped), then either the COMTRADE is not representative of the actual fault, or the relay's settings were different during the actual event than they are now, or the event log is falsified.